AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

 My understanding is that any code running on the main thread is considered part of the main actor by default or should be marked as such.
 UI related code is main thread.
-SpriteKit methods are main thread.
+Many SpriteKit methods are main thread.
 Since my generator uses a UIKit method `UIScreen.main.scale` that runs on the main thread, and because my function is top-level and not nested in an existing main actor context, the compiler requires a clarification.

 In my case, the purpose of the generator is to programmatically generate an image.
 The generation itself does not need to execute in the main thread.
 Only the integration of the texture into SpriteKit does.
 So I rewrote the generator using `async` and pure Core Graphics: